Roxanne Reid

 Paternoster Lodge, Paternoster

-The four-star Paternoster Lodge looks out over the long white beach and the sea beyond.
+The Paternoster Lodge looks out over the long white beach and the sea beyond.
 It’s a small lodge with just seven rooms, each of them a spacious white-and-cream area with tiled floors and perhaps a trio of framed abalone shells as artwork.
 I particularly enjoyed our large corner bath, which begged to be wallowed in.
 A bottle of champagne and some flowers floating on the water would have made it perfect.

 How to find your Paternoster accommodation